A Novel of Historical Suspense

 The extent of my naivety continues to haunt me.

-On the remote possibility the driver was taking a round-about route to Lake Placid . . .
-I decided to check it out.
-I took my time filling up the Jeep at Jake’s Garage and grabbing a gallon of milk at the Village-mart.
+On the remote possibility the driver was taking a round-about route to Lake Placid, I took my time filling up at Jake’s Garage and grabbing a gallon of milk at the Village-mart.
 The Escalade pulled off to the side both times.
 He was watching me and wanted me to know it.

 I cringed and said, “Okay, maybe I’m overreacting a little.
 But I could swear the guy is rubbing my nose in it.”

 I finally ended up in my home office crunching cookies and staring at the framed family photographs covering one wall.
-I reached up to run my finger along my favorite: Dad with his arm casually wrapped around me.
+I reached up to run my finger along my favorite: Dad with his arm casually draped around me.
 I was only a gap-toothed nine-year-old proudly holding up a smallmouth bass, but I can still remember how important Dad made me feel.
 His approval meant everything.

 Comparing the vigorous father in the photo to the shuffling mass of confusion in the Alzheimer’s ward prompted me to admit the real reason for my insomnia, and it wasn’t job-related.
 I was still hurting from yesterday’s incident at the health center.